 After all, a big draw of sex – whether conservative or aggressively playful – is body enjoyment.
 And that leads more guys to want to be submissive than be a top or dominant.

 6. Increasing acceptance of alternate sexual expression and LGBT identities

-Over recent years, there has been growing acceptance of sexual differences, including of gay men.
+An unexpected reason most gay men prefer being sexually submissive is that over recent years, there has been growing acceptance of sexual differences, including of gay men.
 The legalization of gay marriage in the United States and the rise to fame of 50 Shades of Gray are only two of the many milestones that have marked this change.
 Although there have been setbacks, the movement towards freedom and acceptance continues.

 With growing acceptance, gay men feel safer in their day to day lives.
 For example, in most English-speaking countries, it is much less likely nowadays to lose your apartment, lose your job or be a victim of violence simply because you’re gay.